Now part of JSTOR. Library of images relating to art and architecture, humanities, and social sciences.

 Use NOT to exclude terms from your results.
 This can help you narrow your topic by removing a related term that you are not interested in finding sources about.

 When you conduct a search in Artstor (or any database), you will see options to filter your results.
 This can be a great way to narrow down your search even more.
-In Artstor, the filters appear on the left side of the results page.
+In JSTOR and Artstor, the filters appear on the left side of the results page.
 You can also pre-select filters from the advanced search box.
 You can filter by Collection Type, Geography, Classification, Contributor, and Date.